The Facebook Video Statistics Everyone Needs To Know

 In a recent Facebook Newsroom post, product manager and software engineer Vibhi Kant and Jie Xu explain that a user's News Feed is compiled (via algorithm) by posts and content of friends and Pages the user is related to.
 With the advent and proliferation of Facebook Video and Live, this now popular content is being syndicated into News Feeds accounting for the rapid rise of videos across Facebook.

 Related Post: The 10 Top YouTube Video Statistics To Know For 2016

 12. 13% Organic Reach & 6.3% Engagement Rate For Branded Facebook Videos

 Brands have experienced notable success by publishing Facebook videos—especially "native" Facebook videos (as opposed to links from YouTube videos, Vimeo videos, or video content published on other platforms).

 Facebook's 6.3% per-video engagement rate is especially impressive considering the highest engagement rates for top brands on Instagram (as determined from our Instagram Brand & Influencer Engagement Rate Case Study) span from a 1.4% (for Instagram's top fashion brand channels) to 3.3% (for top Computer & Electronics brands on Instagram).

 Related Post: 5 Ways Brands Are Using Facebook Video Advertising

 Facebook recently began measuring video consumption in "hours" rather than "total videos viewed" to give interested parties a more accurate comparison between Facebook and its largest video rival, YouTube.
-Facebook video statistics put the amount of Facebook videos watched at 100M hours per day (Recode), while Business Insider reports that YouTube earns roughly 6 times that amount (650M hours).
+Facebook video statistics put the amount of Facebook videos watched at 100M hours per day, YouTube earns roughly 6 times that amount (650M hours).